WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-01-Developer-as-tester-advantages-I-never-had-as-a-tester.markdown

 I really do not want all the parts and pieces of the system contributing to the complexity of the problem when I am debugging.

-I would really like to know that handling different kind of shapes is addressed in the code that does it well before any other piece of code relies on it.

 I would really like to know, as I am writing the code, if all of these different shapes in the data are handled as we want them to be.
+I want to know that concern of this problem is handled before integration with other code.

-I would really to be able to add a new case to this set of possible data shapes easily, see what the product does quickly, and then fix whatever problems arise while also easily and quickly see if that broken anything else.
+I really want to be able to add a new case to this set of possible data shapes easily, see what the product does quickly, and then fix whatever problems arise while also easily and quickly seeing if that broken anything else.

 I cannot do that if I have to test at the UI.
 I cannot even do that if I have to test using a public product API, such as a REST API.
 I want to do that in the unit